 You don’t want your employees spending too much time clicking buttons and trying to navigate a complicated dashboard.
 Instead, the software or app should be designed to minimize errors and speed up the reporting process.

-Make time and material tracking easy no matter where you or your employers are working.
+Make time and material contract tracking easy no matter where you or your employers are working.
 Whether you’re in the office or on the go, our cloud-based solution makes tracking, reporting, and approving hours and expenses easy.